ckan/ckanext-scheming/README.md

 Fields are specified in this list in the order you would like them to appear in the dataset editing form.

-### field
+### field_name

-The `field` value is the name of an existing CKAN dataset field or a new new extra or keyword vocabulary field.
-Existing fields
+The `field_name` value is the name of an existing CKAN dataset field or a new new extra or keyword vocabulary field.
+Existing field names
 include:

 * `name` - the URI for the dataset